ZainGTR/bert-sentiment-analysis/README.md

-# BERT Sentiment Analysis on Akash Network
+# BERT Sentiment Analysis on Akash Network with Unreal engine plugin

 This repository contains the necessary files to deploy a sentiment analysis model based on the BERT architecture on the Akash Network.
 The model is capable of classifying text into five sentiment categories: very negative, negative, neutral, positive, and very positive.